 EVOLVING TO MEET THE COMMUNITY’S NEEDS

 A new facility To Meet the community’s needs

 Cadwallader C. Washburn, co-founder of the milling company that has since become General Mills, founded the Washburn Memorial Orphan Asylum after a mill explosion left several children orphaned.

 After the orphanage closed in 1924, the nonprofit began providing services for children in foster care.

 Washburn Memorial Clinic opened as a mental health clinic, laying the foundation for Washburn to become the leading children’s mental health center in the state.

 The agency changed its name to Washburn Center for Children and, in the following year, received the Nonprofit Excellence Award from the Minnesota Council of Nonprofits.

-Having recently doubled the number of children served, Washburn plans to construct a new facility that will offer more Twin Cities children a place to grow and heal.
-Grand opening is anticipated in 2014.
+Having doubled the number of children served, Washburn Center opened a new facility in 2014 that will offer more Twin Cities children a place to grow and heal.